hussein1993/PayslipsList/README.md

 ### android + ios
 to run android and ios:

--android : npx cap open android
+- android : npx cap open android
 - ios npx cap open ios

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).